Knowledge Integration in Differentiable Models: A Comparative Study of Data-Driven, Soft-Constrained, and Hard-Constrained Paradigms for Identification and Control of the Single Machine Infinite Bus System: Numerical Results

-To learn the dependency of the dynamics on the control input $u$, we generate a training dataset comprising four trajectories corresponding to $P_m=[0.1, 0.2, 0.3, 0.4]$.
+To capture the dependence of the dynamics on the control input $u$, we generate a training dataset consisting of four trajectories corresponding to $P_m=\{0.1, 0.2, 0.3, 0.4\}$.
 The physical parameters are set to $E=V_\infty=1$, $X=2$, $D=0.1$, and $M=0.2$.
-Using these parameters, we integrate (\ref{eq:smib2}) via the \texttt{dopri5} solver over the interval $t\in[0,20]$ with a timestep size of $dt=0.02$.
-The model is trained on the interval $t\in[0,10]$ using $n_b=100$ batches of size $m=10$ per epoch, randomly sampled from the generated trajectories.
+Using these parameters, we integrate (\ref{eq:smib2}) with the \texttt{dopri5} solver over the interval $t\in[0,20]$ with a timestep size of $dt=0.02$.
+The model is trained on the interval $t\in[0,10]$ using $n_b=100$ batches of sequence length $m=10$ per epoch, randomly sampled from the generated trajectories.

-Fig. \ref{fig:lqr-node} shows the performance comparison of LQR control strategies for rotor angle $\delta$ (top) and angular velocity $\omega$ (bottom).
+Fig.~\ref{fig:lqr-node} shows the LQR control comparison for rotor angle $\delta$ (top) and angular velocity $\omega$ (bottom).
 The system is initialized at the equilibrium state $(\delta^*,\omega^*)=(0.6435, 0)$, corresponding to $P_m=0.3$.
-A perturbation ($\Delta P_m = 0.1$) is introduced during the pink shaded region ($t\in [1,2]$).
-The LQR controller, activated at $t=2$, rapidly suppresses the deviations in $\delta$ and $\omega$, effectively restoring the system to equilibrium by approximately $t=3.7$.
-These results suggest that NODE is a promising option for control design, particularly when the governing equations are unavailable.
+A perturbation ($\Delta P_m = 0.1$) is applied over the interval $t\in [1,2]$ (pink shaded region).
+The LQR controller, activated at $t=2$, rapidly suppresses the deviations in $\delta$ and $\omega$, restoring the system to equilibrium by approximately $t=3.7$.
+These results indicate that NODE can support LQR synthesis even when the governing equations are unavailable.
+The control matrices $A$ and $B$ are obtained as derivatives of the learned vector field; the fidelity of the learned sensitivities therefore plays a central role in determining control performance, which we quantify next.

+To quantify the fidelity of the learned sensitivities, we compare the NODE-derived control matrices against the analytical Jacobians of the linearized SMIB system in Table~\ref{tab:node-jacobian-accuracy}.
+The NODE model recovers $A$ and $B$ with relative errors of $3.26\%$ and $3.92\%$, respectively.
+Notably, these modeling errors propagate into a smaller error in the synthesized LQR gain: the true gain $K_{\text{true}}=(9.608,\, 3.622)$ and the NODE-based gain $K_{\text{NODE}}=(9.611,\, 3.585)$ differ by only $0.36\%$ in relative Frobenius norm.
+We report this as an empirical observation without claiming it as a generic property of Riccati-based synthesis.
+A systematic investigation of when and why such favorable propagation occurs---across different operating points, system dimensions, and learned-error structures---is left for future work.